Transit Systems

-Transit Systems Group is an Australian-based public transport company, which also operates overseas through its subsidiary Tower Transit Group.
-Transit Systems Group is a subsidiary of the Kelsian Group, formerly SeaLink Travel Group.
+Transit Systems Group is an Australian-based public transport company and is a subsidiary of the Kelsian Group, formerly SeaLink Travel Group.

 History

 In the 1980s and early 1990s, Lance Francis, Graham Leishman and Neil Smith together operated Bayside Buslines in Brisbane, Peninsula Bus Lines on the New South Wales Central Coast and Sunliner Express on the east coast.
 Graham Leishman previously also operated a bus company with his father in 1971.
 After Sunliner Express collapsed in 1991, all were either sold or liquidated.

 In 1995, Francis, Leishman and Smith won the Midland bus contract in Perth in 1995 and founded Swan Transit, the first business unit of Transit Systems.
-The Midland operations commenced on 21 January 1996, and was the first time since 1962 that an urban service bus in Perth was operated by a privately-owned operator.
+The Midland operations commenced on 21 January 1996, and was the first time since 1962 that an urban service bus in Perth was operated by a privately owned operator.
 Swan Transit was awarded four other contracts within the next two years, and a fifth one in 2002.

 In 2000, the Adelaide Metro East-West bus contract was awarded to Transit Systems, the first bus contract outside of Perth, and operations started in April 2000, operating as Torrens Transit.
 In April 2005, Torrens Transit commenced operating the North–South and Outer North East contracts.
 In 2011, the East–West bus contract was renewed, but the North–South and Outer North East contracts were lost to Light-City Buses.

 Transit Systems entered the ferry market by acquiring Bay Islands Transit (BITS) and Big Red Cat in 2005 and 2007 respectively, both in Queensland.
 In 2011, the Gladstone Ferries operation commenced, transporting workers to Curtis Island to support the construction of a liquefied natural gas plant on the island.
 In the same year, Stradbroke ferries was acquired, and the Big Red Cat operation was merged into it.

 In November 2012, Transit Systems was awarded its first bus contract in New South Wales, region 3 of the Sydney Metropolitan Bus System Contracts, in Western Sydney.
 Operations commenced in October 2013, operating as Transit Systems NSW.

 In June 2013, Transit Systems first ventured overseas with the purchase of First London's garages and operations in London, England, operating as Tower Transit.
 Adam Leishman, the son of Transit Systems co-founder Graham Leishman and the Business Development Director for Transit Systems, relocated to London to become the CEO of Tower Transit.
 Tower Transit was then awarded a bus contract to operate 26 routes in Singapore in May 2015, and took over operations from the incumbent operators between May and June 2016.

 In October 2014, Transit Systems took over the Darwin Bus Service operation, operating as Territory Transit.
 In January 2015, Swan Transit commenced 10-year contracts to operate services in Bunbury and Busselton under the TransBunbury and TransBusselton brands.

 In November 2015, Transit Systems sold all of its marine operations to SeaLink Travel Group, which includes: